Options Available for Teenage Pregnancy

-Here’s what to do if you’re not sure how to deal with unwanted teenage pregnancy:
+Here’s what to do if you’re not sure how to deal with teenage pregnancy:

 Step 1: Find support.
 Talk to a trusted adult or counselor.
 This could be a parent, an older sibling, a teacher, a medical professional, or a friend’s parent.
-You should never have to face unplanned pregnancy in adolescence on your own!
+You should never have to make teenage pregnancy choices on your own!